JHLarrimore/blockchain/blockchain/README.md

 To play around by spinning off multiple custom nodes, use the `add_nodes/` endpoint to register a new node.
 To update the node with which the application syncs, change `CONNECTED_NODE_ADDRESS` field in the [views.py](https://github.com/satwikkansal/ibm_blockchain/blob/master/app/views.py) file.

 *test GIT init

+Updates were rejected because the tip of your current branch is behind its remote counterpart.
+Integrate the remote changes (e.g. 'git pull ...') before pushing again.
+See the 'Note about fast-forwards' in 'git push --help' for details.